Multi-V-VM/DoubleJIT-VM/README.md

 ### Frontend
 Parse the elf, map the page to a linear memory defined in WebAssembly, interpret code with code cache.
 Refer a lot from [ria-jit](https://github.com/ria-jit/ria-jit), [riscv-jit-emulator](https://github.com/programmerjake/riscv-jit-emulator), [ckb-vm](https://github.com/nervosnetwork/ckb-vm/) and [valheim](https://github.com/imkiva/valheim/)
 ### Middleend
-From riscv to WebAssembly. use the wasmtime currently, implement a LLVMOpaqueExecutionEngine like JIT interface and apply the runtime using wasi. map the register to WebAssembly Model.
-Refer a lot from [v86]()
+From riscv to WebAssembly. use the wasmtime currently, implement a LLVMOpaqueExecutionEngine/FastJIT like JIT interface and apply the runtime using (WASIX)[https://github.com/wasix-org/wasix-libc]. map the register to stack based WebAssembly Model.
 ## Backend
-From WebAssembly to riscv. register guided optimzer and code cache optimzation.
+From WebAssembly to x86. register guided optimzer and code cache optimzation, codegen
 ## Comparison of WebAssembly and RISC-V
 1. Code/Data Separation